 If you’ve been following along on all my 820/801 Partner Visa application posts, you’ll have already read my lengthy post detailing every single question of the online application.
-This current post is essentially the same thing for the sponsor’s own application, providing you with all the questions and some tips on the application before you actually sit down to start typing.
+This current post is essentially the same thing for the sponsor’s application, providing you with all the questions and some tips on the application before your partner actually sits down to start typing.

 By this point, you will have already submitted your 820/801 application, paid the fee, and recorded the Transaction Reference Number (TRN) for your application.
 You can now give this number to your partner and get them started on their application, Sponsorship for a Partner to Migrate to Australia.
 They can create their own account to do this, but it’s definitely easier to just complete the application within your existing IMMI Account so you can keep tabs on everything in one place.